antonmarin/want2watch/backend/CONTRIBUTING.md

 - PHPStan used for SAT
 - CodeStyle is controlled by PHP-CS-Fixer.
 Run `make lint-cs` to use.
   Also included in `make lint`
+- Describe why @noinspection or @phpstan-ignore-next-line used
+- Describe what to use instead @deprecated

 ### Pull request